acmoles/portfolio/portfolio/projects/wesen.md

 ## Production assets

 With the aim of getting a working product in users hands quickly, I focussed on creating a small number of high quality assets.
 My approach to visual design was similar.
 I was able to focus on a minimal set of screens thanks to my earlier work scoping the user flow.
-I was inspired at that time by the Airbnb Design System and Google Material Design, as well as the design language of fashion and jewellery brands.
+My stylistic inspiration came from the Airbnb Design System, Google Material Design and the design language of fashion and jewellery brands.

 <br>